Can you remember the last time you ate at a restaurant without seeking out reviews or asking for a friend’s recommendation?

 Apparently, I’m not alone.
 Nearly 95 percent of buyers are reading online reviews before making a purchase – and with good reason.
 As they’ve gained popularity over the last decade, customer reviews have revolutionized the purchasing process.

-With the rise of social media and online marketplaces, consumers have become more informed and empowered than ever before.
+With the rise of social media marketing and online marketplaces, consumers have become more informed and empowered than ever before.
 There is a plethora of information available with the click of the button.
 A quick Google search and the answer you need is likely in the top five results.
 All of this begs the question: Why would we ever spend our money on something about which we're not entirely sure?

 The answer is simple.
 We shouldn’t.